symonk/zentinel/README.rst

 Zentinel
 =========

-Zentinel is a fully async TCP port scanner written on top of asyncio.
-It's sole purpose is for administrators to test services that are exposed on their infrastructure with a simple python library.
-Zentinel is powerful and highly configurable, by default it will complete full TCP connect scans on each of the ports, however to perform a SYN -> ACK -> RST --half-open can be specified which will prevent a full 3 way handshake and connection.
-Zentinel is lightning fast, compared to other multi threaded models.
+Zentinel is a simple python port scanner with no dependencies.
+It is written on top of asyncio and it's sole purpose is for administrators or blue teams to quickly inspect their servers or infrastructure for unexpected open ports.
+Currently zentinel performs a complete 3 way TCP handshake and connection on every port `SYN >> SYN-ACK >> ACK`, However it is lightning fast as it bypasses all the blocking IO involved in the network / socket communication.
+Compared to a threaded model the results are astonishing.
+For anything more powerful I would recommend the awesome `nmap` as it offers a massive range of functionality.
+This project was used for me to improve my knowledge of async concepts.
+Please read the legal disclaimer below.  `Zentinel` is not permitted for use in an offensive capacity or for scanning ANY infrastructure in which the person using it does not have full written consent to do so.

 ----